‘Good, honest broadband’. That’s how Plusnet describes its service. But how does it measure up to that claim? We take a look…

 Plusnet’s two fibre products offer speeds broadly in line with comparably priced products from the likes of BT, EE and Sky.

-Faster fibre from Virgin Media and Hyperoptic is available, both of which offer speeds well in excess of Plusnet.
-But it’s on offer in fewer locations.
+Faster fibre from Virgin Media, Sky and BT is available, all of which offer speeds well in excess of Plusnet.
+But it’s on offer in fewer locations and you’ll need a FTTP connection to take advantage of it.

 Plusnet calls review